Dry Well - Springfield Ohio Off-grid Solar and Wind Power ~!

 It appears that only one or two months can I work back there due to the amount of water that collects in the well.

 I do not know where the water is coming from.

-March 2019, the water is almost level with the top soil which is a few feet higher than the well walls, and hinders reconstruction.
+At times, the water is almost level with the topsoil which is a few feet higher than the well walls, and hinders reconstruction.

 Using a solar panel and 12v pump to get to the bottom of it, water was coming in almost as fast as it was being pumped out.

 Photo shows original remaining foundation to the well as excavation is comenced.